 Even though this is a rather small and minor mod, having a clean interior will significantly feel the overall feel of your vehicle.
 Mud is nice on the outside of a truck, but on the inside, it's a whole different story.
 No longer will you have to worry about painstaking cleanups.
 With a floor mat like this, you may even consider reversing your "no eating in the car" rule.
 That's still up to you, of course.
 There are other ways to upgrade your Colorado's Interior as well.

 Running boards and side steps are a great mod for your Chevy Colorado or your GMC Canyon.
 There are a variety of steps and bars that can be installed underneath your truck.
 Some are tough metal bars that simply run underneath your doors, and others provide a rubberized platform to help passengers enter the vehicle.
 There are even running boards that can be kept retracted under your Colorado's body until they are needed.

 A tonneau cover is a great mod to consider if you frequently keep things in your Colorado's bed.
 These covers can completely cover your truck's bed, keeping its contents dry, safe, and secure.
-Believe me, these are a big step up from jerry-rigging a tarp over your Colorado's bed.
-They stay on secure at all speeds and can be opened and closed with ease.
+Believe me, these are a big step up from suspending a tarp over your Colorado's bed.
+They stay on securely at all speeds and can be opened and closed with ease.

 There's a tonneau cover for everyone's needs.
 If you want a simple protective cover, then there are soft covers that can roll over your Colorado's bed.
 If you want something more substantial, however, there are metal tonneau covers that can fold and slide into place.
 Best of all, tonneau covers are simple to install.
 All the work is done on the bed, which by its very nature is easy to access and work on.